bo-stevenson/employee-tracker/README.md

 # Employee-Tracker

 ## Overview
-Program that utilizes a mySQL database to view and store various kinds of data for Employees.
+Program that utilizes a mySQL database to view and store data for Employees.

 ## Table of Contents